 Ollie

 Hi Ollie.
 Yeah the F-Lite 195 standard fit would be a decent choice (or 192 if you can find them still…one of the best minimalist shoes ever made IMO).
-Also you might check out the Topo MT-2: http://www.runningwarehouse.com/Topo_MT-2/descpage-TPMT2M1.html.
+Also you might check out the Topo MT-2: link to runningwarehouse.com.
 Great shoe minimalist fit and ride at a good price and with an outsole that will handle everything from road to moderate trail just fine.
 I prefer them over the Merrell’s for sure. -David

 THanks for the reply.
 Not sure about the Topos, arch sounds a bit high for me.